pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 you *haven't* hit that level of understanding.
 When you're looking at a set of files that make up over 90,000 lines of code, you want a set of semi-mechanical techniques to take that test input and strips it down to its essence.

-Once you have reduced those 90,000 lines into something small enough to fit on a screen or two, usually *then* you are in a much better position to make a test case from scratch, if that is still desired.
+To be honest, the most effective methodology is going to use a blend of build-up and tear-down.
+As you are tearing down the 90,000 lines of code, there should be a voice in the back of your head asking "can we *now* try what we've learned to try to build up a minimal example?"

 ## Assumptions and Conventions